BekAllaev/BlazorStripeCustomPrice/README.md

 > There is no need to configure price or the product on the Stripe

+## Read this before you run project

+This solution has two executable projects.
+First one is `BlazorStripe`, this is Blazor project, second one is `BlazorStripe.Backend`
+In this solution stripe secret key is read form system enviromental variabels.
+Don't forget to set environment variable!

 ## Project structure

 This is Blazor Web App(auto render mode)